NOTE: The MMSS application is a stand-alone document that will not be reviewed along side your application to Northwestern University.

 High school seniors are invited to apply to enter the program as first-year students.
 Applicants must apply both to Northwestern University and to the MMSS program.
 The MMSS application can be completed online at this Web site (see note above).
 A strong high school curriculum, including a year of calculus, is required for admission.
 Students without any calculus background should take introductory calculus their first year and apply to enter the MMSS program as a sophomore.
 First-year candidates may apply to both MMSS and Northwestern under early decision or regular decision.

-Starting in the 2018 admissions cycle, early decision candidates should apply at the same time as regular decision candidates.
-The MMSS application deadline for both early decision and regular decision candidates is March 1, 2019.
+Early decision candidates should apply at the same time as regular decision candidates.
+The MMSS application deadline for both early decision and regular decision candidates is March 1, 2021.

-You will receive your MMSS decision letter separately from your Northwestern decision letter.
+You will receive your MMSS decision email separately from your Northwestern decision letter.

-For accepted early decision and regular decision candidates, you will receive your MMSS decision letter 1-2 weeks after you receive your Northwestern acceptance (typically early April).
+For accepted early decision and regular decision candidates, you will receive your MMSS decision notification 1-2 weeks after you receive your Northwestern acceptance (typically early April).

-If you are waitlisted, you will not receive a decision letter from MMSS until you have been moved from the waitlist to the first-year class roster.
-If you are not accepted to Northwestern, you will not receive a MMSS decision letter.
+If you are waitlisted, you will not receive a decision notification from MMSS until you have been moved from the waitlist to the first-year class roster.
+If you are not accepted to Northwestern, you will not receive a MMSS decision notification.

 Back to top